pmndrs/jotai/docs/nextjs.md

 ## Notes

-### When you use 'jotai/utils', you need to use the csj bundle
+### When you use 'jotai/utils', you need to use the cjs bundle

 ```js
 import { useUpdateAtom } from 'jotai/utils.cjs'